 Mahindra Holidays & Resorts to first reopen resorts near metro cities post lockdown

-Mahindra Holidays & Resorts to first reopen resorts near metro citiespost lockdown

 New Delhi, May 04: Mahindra Holidays & Resorts India Ltd (MHRIL) on Sunday said it plans to first reopen resorts that are at drivable distance from the metro cities once the coronavirus lockdown is lifted.